softwaremill/sttp/docs/backends/javascript/fetch.md

-# Fetch backend
+# JavaScript (Fetch) backend

 A JavaScript backend implemented using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and backed via `Future`.

+This is the default backend, available in the main jar for JS.
 To use, add the following dependency to your project:

 ```
 "com.softwaremill.sttp.client" %%% "core" % "2.0.0-RC6"